In the work world, grown-ups may take a “mental health day” off to recharge.

 Occasionally, stressed-out kids could benefit from one, too.
 But it’s more than parent-approved class cutting.

-Dr. LaSonia Barlow, a pediatric psychologist with Henry Ford Behavioral Health in Dearborn, offers a few insights.
+Dr. LaSonia Barlow, a pediatric psychologist who worked with Henry Ford Health, offers a few insights.

 Seek out stressors

 Bullying, schoolwork, self-esteem issues, anxiety and schedule overload can all contribute to stress.

 “Any behavioral change not typical for that child are all red flags,” says Barlow, who works with ages 2-18.
 Bed-wetting, changes in grades or appetite and acting out are surefire signs you need to talk with your child.

 “Have an open forum, and tell them, ‘I’m here for you,'” she adds.
 “You can’t push them to talk, but you can give them a person to come to.”

 Before calling it